 This is rounded out by tomato sauce to give thickness and body to the sauce, and a collection of pantry spices (chili powder, cumin, salt, onion and garlic powder) to give depth and dimension to the sauce.

 The final important ingredient is chipotle chili powder, which brings a delicious smokiness to the sauce.

 The finishing touches

-Once the pork shoulder has cooked for 8 hours, you are just a few simple steps away from pulled pork!
+Once the pork shoulder has cooked for 8 hours, you are just a few simple steps away from dinner!